Powerlifting Senior Sets World Records

 “At my age I need to have more recovery time.
 I can’t lift like younger lifters lift.
 You need to be a little more restrained in the type of abuse you put your body through.
 That’s why I only work only three days a week.”

-At age 73, Ray Fougner is an inspiration for older adults and senior citizens (male and female) to embrace a healthy lifestyle and begin on the path to physical fitness
+In his late 70s, Ray Fougner is an inspiration for older adults and senior citizens (male and female) to embrace a healthy lifestyle and begin on the path to physical fitness.